-Anna (name changed) has just been told that she’s a Soft Summer.
+Anna (name changed) has just learned that she is a Soft Summer.
 She expected Soft Autumn.
 She is 30 years old.

 Anna heads home, reads the document that explains the color analyzed clothes/cosmetic/hair/jewelry that harmonize most beautifully with her natural coloring, looks at her clothes, and sees that nothing is as flattering as it could be.
 Just like everyone else after a PCA.
 She looks at the pictures of what her hair color should be and starts buying the new makeup.

 None of it feels right.
-She can’t see the greyed brown undertone in her palette.
+She does not see the gray brown taupe in her palette.
 Her mother always said she was a redhead.
-Her husband calls her his Coppertone girl and I suggested that Soft Summer isn’t flattered by traditional bronzers.
-Suddenly it’s all wrong.
-In her own words, she feels “like a bird that’s fallen out of its nest”.
-She knows she’s making it be hard when it’s supposed to make her life easier, but how to relax into it?
+Her husband calls her his Coppertone girl and yet, I suggested that Soft Summer skin is not flattered by traditional bronzers.
+Suddenly it all feels wrong.
+In her own words, she feels like a bird that fallen out of its nest.
+She knows she is making it be hard when it is supposed to make her life easier, but how to relax into it?

 Confirm the result